allawala/service-chassis/index.md

 Internationalization support is currently only hooked into the responses returned in case of errors.
 Logging uses the values from default language which at the moment is english.

-Language specific messages are in the _messages_XXX.txt_ files
+Language specific messages are in the _messages_XXX.properties_ files

 The file selection is driven by the configuration
 ```